pymupdf/PyMuPDF-Utilities/examples/README.md

 File | Purpose
 -----| -------
-`colordbHSV.py` | Like `colordbRGB.py` but in sort order "Hue, Saturation, Value" `colordbRGB.py` | Creates a PDF showing all available color database colors `csv2meta.py` | Load a PDF metadata dictionary from a CSV file's contents `csv2toc.py` | Load a PDF TOC (table of contents) from a CSV file's contents `embedded-copy.py` | Copies embedded files between source and target PDF
+`csv2meta.py` | Load a PDF metadata dictionary from a CSV file's contents `csv2toc.py` | Load a PDF TOC (table of contents) from a CSV file's contents `embedded-copy.py` | Copies embedded files between source and target PDF